wp-plugins/fancy-gallery/readme.txt

 1. Absolutely not recommended: in the "templates/" folder of the plugin itself.

-= Questions / Support requests =
+= Questions and support requests =
-Please use the support forum on WordPress.org for this version of the plugin.
-For the premium version there is a separate support package available.
+Please use the support forum on WordPress.org only for this free lite version of the plugin.
+For the pro version there is a separate support package available. *Please do not use the WordPress.org support forum for questions about the pro version* or questions about my services!
 Of course you can hire me for consulting, support, programming and customizations at any time.

 = Language =